Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Introduction

 Although linear spin-wave theory offers a good starting point to describe magnon spectra in these systems, it does not capture the full picture.
 Many-body effects, that is, magnon-magnon interactions, become increasingly important at finite temperatures, leading to renormalizations of the magnon dispersion, finite lifetimes, and a redistribution of spectral weight \cite{Dyson1956, Harris1971, Kaganov1987InteractingMagnons, zhitomirskychernyshev2013}.
 Thus, although many-body \textit{quantum} fluctuations at zero temperature are suppressed in the ground state of ferromagnets with spin rotation symmetry and one does not have to worry about spontaneous decay \cite{zhitomirskychernyshev2013, mook2021, Gohlke2023PRL, Bao2025cuprates}, \textit{thermal} fluctuations play a central role in interpreting experimental data, especially from INS, which probes the dynamical structure factor throughout the entire Brillouin zone \cite{Bayrakci2006, Bayrakci2013, Nikitin2022}.

 Thermal interaction effects in CrBr$_3$ and CrI$_3$ have previously been explored both theoretically and experimentally~\cite{Pershoguba2018,Lu2021,Nikitin2022,Sun2023,Banerjee2025}.
 For CrBr$_3$, which exhibits essentially gapless Dirac magnons within experimental resolution, Ref.~\cite{Pershoguba2018} pointed out a key distinction between Dirac magnons and Dirac electrons in terms of thermal scaling.
 That work also predicted momentum-dependent renormalization of the magnon dispersion and compared it to experimental INS data collected in 1970s \cite{Cobb1971, Yelon1971}.
 More recent INS experiments \cite{Nikitin2022} confirmed the expected quadratic temperature dependence of the overall dispersion, but did not observe the predicted momentum dependence---resulting in quantitative discrepancies up to several hundred percent.
-Refs.~\cite{Sun2023,Banerjee2025} also studied the origin of thermal broadening, however, without a full quantitative comparison to experiment.
-Thus, a comprehensive theoretical description of the thermal evolution of magnon dispersion and lifetime in CrBr${}_3$ is still missing.
+Refs.~\cite{Sun2023,Banerjee2025} also addressed the origin of thermal broadening, focusing primarily on qualitative trends rather than a detailed quantitative comparison to experiment.
+Thus, a fully quantitative theoretical description of the thermal evolution of magnon dispersion and lifetime in CrBr$_3$ remains an open challenge.

 In CrI$_3$, which hosts gapped, topologically nontrivial Dirac magnons \cite{Chen2018CrI3}, the theoretical picture is less settled.
 One study \cite{Lu2021} proposed that thermal interactions could drive a closing and reopening of the magnon gap---effectively a temperature-driven topological transition.
-However, this result depends sensitively on the approximations used \cite{CommentLu2021, ReplyLu2021}, and it remains unclear whether such a transition is a real physical effect or an artifact of the theoretical framework.
+However, this result depends sensitively on the approximations used \cite{CommentLu2021, ReplyLu2021}, and it remains an open question whether such a transition reflects an intrinsic physical effect or is sensitive to the underlying theoretical approximations.
 Similar predictions have since been extended to other systems \cite{Li2023, Zhu2024inter, Shi2024}, calling for a robust justification of the adopted approach.